Muldec/stash-wiki/Theme-Pulsar.md

 ```
-/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.6.2  	 */
+/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.7.0  	 */
 /* ---------------------------------------------------- */
-/* --------- Updated to Stash version 0.9.0-30 -------- */
+/* --------- Updated to Stash version 0.10.0 ---------- */

-/* Adjustments to latest developmental version which includes
+/* Adjustments to version 0.10.0 which includes moving the movie-, image-
-   the Performer Tagger, Saved Filters, and the Edit Performers
-   function on the Performers page	*/
+   and gallery-counter to the bottom of the performer image when you hover
+   over the card, and increasing the size of the star rating in the highest
+   zoom level.   	*/